Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A stream of acid emanates from you in a line 6 *(9m)* long and 1 *(1.5m)* wide in a direction you choose.
 Each creature in the line must succeed on a DEX Save or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
 A creature covered in the acid takes 2d4 acid damage at start of each of its turns.
-At Higher Levels.
-When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.
 - **Classes**: Artificer
 *(Source: TCE, page 115)*